marcduiker/durable-functions-use-cases/README.md

 ![Notify Support Flow diagram](/diagrams/notifysupport.png)

-This challenge combines, sub-orchestrations, eternal orchestations, waiting for external events and using stateful entities.
+This challenge combines sub-orchestrations, eternal orchestrations, waiting for external events, and using stateful entities.

 Go to the [Notify Support Challange](/lessons/notifysupport.md).